 God bless you Dearie.
 Will pray for you and your family.

 I would talk to your pediatrician.
 My son was always like that, we just thought he was strong willed until he got to school.
 Then he was diagnosed with ADHD and ODD.
-A therapist has been very helpful, both for my son and for parenting suggestions.
-Your doctor should be able to do some behavioral testing or, at least, give you some guidance.

 I would agree that a talk with the pediatrician is a good idea.
 As for praying, well, that's kind of silly, because (as the old saying goes) God helps those who help themselves.
 Meaning, you need to take action yourself, or God can't help you. ;-)